Appeals to the Workers’ Compensation Appeal Tribunal (WCAT)

 The WCAT decision will be sent to you by mail.

-If WCAT decides the appeal in your favour (allows your appeal or varies the previous decision), your file will be sent back to WorkSafeBC to do whatever WCAT instructs.
+If the WCAT decides the appeal in your favour (i.e. allows your appeal or varies the previous decision), the decision will be returned to WorkSafeBC for implementation.

-If WCAT does not decide the appeal in your favour (denies your appeal or confirms the previous decision), there is no further appeal within the worker’s compensation system.
-The WCAT decision is final, subject to two other processes that are available in limited circumstances: reconsiderations and judicial reviews.
-For information on these processes see WCAT’s Post Decision Guide: https://www.wcat.bc.ca/home/resources/
+If the WCAT does not decide the appeal in your favour (i.e. denies your appeal or confirms the previous decision), there is no further appeal within the worker’s compensation system.
+The WCAT decision is final, subject to two other processes that are available in limited circumstances: reconsideration or a judicial review.
+For information on these, see the WCAT’s Post Decision Guide: https://www.wcat.bc.ca/home/appeal-a-decision/get-a-final-decision/

 For more information, please contact the Workers’ Advisers Office at 1-800-663-4261.